Generalizing the Multiple Exchange Property for Matroid Bases: Introduction

 \zcref{thm:main} specializes to \zcref{thm:multiple} if $Y=\emptyset$.
-Our proof idea of \zcref{thm:main} extends Woodall’s proof~\cite{woodall1974exchange} of the multiple exchange property, which is based on Edmonds' matroid intersection theorem~\cite{edmonds1970submodular}.
+Like Woodall's proof~\cite{woodall1974exchange} of \zcref{thm:multiple}, our proof of \zcref{thm:main} is algorithmic.
 We formulate the problem of finding the sets $U$ and $V$ as weighted matroid intersection, and bound the optimal value via Frank’s weight splitting theorem~\cite{frank1981weighted}.
-As our proof is algorithmic, it also provides a polynomial-time algorithm for finding the sets $U$ and $V$.
+While the proof idea stems from Woodall's proof, our proof is more involved as it uses the submodularity of rank functions several times and exploits the min-max theorem for the minimum-weight basis problem.
+As our proof is algorithmic, it also provides a polynomial-time algorithm for finding the sets $U$ and $V$ through any weighted matroid intersection algorithm.

-Besides \zcref{thm:multiple}, \zcref{thm:main} further includes the exchange property by Kung~\cite{kung1978alternating}, and hence, \zcref{thm:greene}.
-We see this inclusion in \zcref{thm:ultra_kung} by formulating \zcref{thm:main} in a fashion of \zcref{thm:greene} with an additional constraint that the size of the symmetrically exchangeable subsets $U, V$ is in an interval of length $r(X+Y)-\max\set{|X|,|Y|}$.
-To show the relevance of these consequences, we observe that already \zcref{thm:greene} implies certain relaxed base orderability properties of all matroids and a relaxation of Gabow's conjecture~\cite{gabow1976decomposing} on serial exchanges.
-Relations of exchange properties are illustrated in \zcref{fig:relations}.
+Besides \zcref{thm:multiple}, \zcref{thm:main} also includes Kung's exchange property~\cite{kung1978alternating}, and hence \zcref{thm:greene}.
+This inclusion is made explicit in \zcref{thm:ultra_kung} by formulating \zcref{thm:main} in a manner similar to \zcref{thm:greene} with the additional constraint that the common size of the symmetrically exchangeable subsets $U, V$ lies in an interval of length $r(X+Y)-\max\set{|X|,|Y|}$.
+To show the relevance of these consequences, we observe that \zcref{thm:greene} already implies certain relaxed base-orderability properties of all matroids and a relaxation of Gabow's conjecture~\cite{gabow1976decomposing} on serial exchanges (\zcref{cor:relaxed}).